by-jp/www.byjp.me/content/notes/twitter/77846/index.md

 - imported
 - from-twitter
 ---
-Make more inapropriate comments not less James\!
+Make more inapropriate comments not less James!